Our rating: (4.5/5)

 Fees and payouts

-There is no minimum sales volume required, payout fees or contract lock-in.
-Unless you have opted to pay for the terminal over a number of months, there are no fixed monthly costs either.
+There is no minimum sales volume or contract lock-in required.
+Unless you opt to pay for the terminal in instalments, there are no fixed monthly costs either.

-The Square card machine costs £149 + VAT upfront.
+Square Terminal costs £149 + VAT to buy.
 Alternatively, you can choose to pay in instalments of 3, 6 or 12 interest-free monthly payments (subject to credit check and approval).
 If you pay over 6 months, the monthly instalment is £25 – an attractive option for many startups.
 The repayments are handled internally by Square, not by a third-party provider, and the first payment is taken when you place the order.

 Charges